CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 #### `public/*`
 The `public/` directory is for files and assets in your project that do not need to be processed during Astro’s build process.
 The files in this folder will be copied into the build folder untouched, and then your site will be built.

-This behavior makes `public/` ideal for common assets like images and fonts, or special files such as`_redirects`, `robots.txt` and `sitemap.xml`.
+This behavior makes `public/` ideal for common assets like images and fonts, or special files such as`_redirects` and `robots.txt`.

 - \_redirects - To configure redirects.
 Read more on <a href="https://docs.netlify.com/routing/redirects/">Netlify</a>
 - content/ - Data to render pages from, such as the blog.
 - robots.txt - Instructions for site crawlers.
 Learn more, and generate your own, <a href="https://en.ryte.com/free-tools/robots-txt-generator/">here</a>
-- sitemap.xml - A map of the pages on the domain.
-Create your own after deployment <a href="https://www.xml-sitemaps.com/">here</a>

 You can place CSS and JavaScript in your public/ directory, but be aware that those files will not be bundled or optimized in your final build.